 The IEC is the international board of SCI, responsible for its management and making sure that any decision agreed upon by ICM is accomplished.
-They are the responsibility and duty to make decision between ICM’s, as well as monitoring SCI’s progress in it’s strategic plan.
+They have the responsibility and duty to take decisions between ICMs, as well as monitoring SCI’s progress in its strategic plan.
 The IEC is also responsible for overseeing the international budget.

 International Secretariat (IS)

 The operative part of the SCI’s international coordination is guaranteed by the International Secretariat, an office of staff and volunteers based in Antwerp (Belgium).
 The IS supports the movement in its strategic goals, builds on achieved results and amplifies its impact.
 The staff and volunteers support with daily management and provides different manners of support for both the international movement and individual branches.
 The International Coordinator (Chantal Doran) is the head of the office and an ex-officio member of the IEC.

 Working groups are integral parts of SCI’s structure as they are responsible for dealing with technical aspects and the promotion, facilitation and evaluation of volunteer exchanges between SCI Branches/Groups and Partners, as well as working on the quality of projects through focusing on specific thematic areas, such as sustainability, gender and inclusion.
 New partners will first work with working groups before being introduced to the movement.

 And of course…our volunteers!